jaafarmayya/AutonomousBuggies-Team/README.md

 # WRO2023 FUTRE ENGINEERS - Autonomous Robot Vehicle

 This repository presents a detailed description about the autonomous robot vehicle used by team 'Autonomous Buggies' in the aim of participating in WRO2023 competetion - Future Engineers category.
 The mechanical, electrical, and electronic parts of the vehicle are well described and provided.
-The sourcec codes used to program the vehicle are written in Python and Arduino C. Additionally, a detailed explanation of the algorithms and mathematical principles is provided to help everyone learn.
+The source codes used to program the vehicle are written in Python and Arduino C. Additionally, a detailed explanation of the algorithms and mathematical principles is provided to help everyone learn.
 All these details can be found the sections listed below:

 ---

 ## Introduction

 This Repository contains all necessary information to entirely build a self driving car, which is capable of completing three laps and handling different configurations of the obstacles.
-The code is divided into two main parts, one written with python programming language, which is responsible for image processing and sending made decision to the arduino via Serial communication ([Python code](https://github.com/jaafarmayya/AutonomousBuggies-Team/blob/main/src/Obstacle%20Challenge/Computer%20Vision%20-%20Serial%20Connection.py)).
+The code is divided into two main parts, one written with python programming language, which is responsible for image processing and sending made decision to the arduino via Serial communication ([Python code](https://github.com/jaafarmayya/AutonomousBuggies-Team/tree/main/src/Obstacle%20Challenge/Python)).
 And one written with Arduino C programming language, which is responsible for controlling the motors movement based on the different sensors reading and recieved decision ([Arduino code](https://github.com/jaafarmayya/AutonomousBuggies-Team/tree/main/src)).
 The rest of the readme.md file explains in deteails each of the following:

 - [Software Setup](#SoftwareSetup)
 - [Mobility Management](#MobilityManagement)